ArchipelagoMW/Archipelago/docs/world api.md

 their world.
 Progression items will be assigned to locations with higher priority and moved around to meet defined rules and accomplish progression balancing.

+The name needs to be unique in each game, meaning a duplicate item has the same ID.
+Name must not be numeric (has to contain at least 1 letter or symbol).

 Special items with ID `None` can mark events (read below).